X01XX/risc-v-memory-management-vf2/README.txt

     14 - List is empty, val = 0, but next is not = 0?

+  varies:

+    17 - Stack-array not initialized.

 Element:

   element_dealloc:

     15 - Invalid element ID.  (pushing a non-element struct, invalid address?)

+  varies:

+    18 - Stack-array not initialized.